Sensing dot with high output swing for scalable baseband readout of spin qubits: Introduction

-Here, we introduce a proximal charge sensor, that utilizes additional electrodes to sculpt the electrostatic potential of a SD, termed asymmetric sensing dot (ASD), that remedies this effect.
-We perform voltage bias transport measurements, where we observe a significant reduction in dot and drain capacitive coupling in Coulomb diamonds.
-We observed qualitatively similar results in remote doped GaAs/(Al,Ga)As and undoped Si/SiGe devices, supporting the universality of the concept.
-Also, a nearby qubit-like double quantum dot (DQD) is tuned into a multi-electron regime and the ASD is used for charge sensing.
-Operating the ASD in current bias mode, allows for a high voltage swing in response to a qubit charge state change, that is one to two orders of magnitude larger than previous techniques.
-Thus, this novel sensor design in conjunction with baseband readout may lead to a much lower power consumption charge readout or higher readout sensitivities at the same power levels, making this approach attractive for scalable quantum circuits.
+In this study, we introduce a proximal charge sensor designed specifically to create an asymmetric sensing dot (ASD) by utilizing additional electrodes to sculpt the electrostatic potential of an SD.
+Our main goal is to investigate the performance of this novel gate concept for ASD realization.
+We perform voltage bias transport measurements, observing a significant reduction in dot and drain capacitive coupling in Coulomb diamonds.
+We find qualitatively similar results in remote doped GaAs/(Al,Ga)As and undoped Si/SiGe devices, supporting the universality of the concept.
+Additionally, we use the ASD for charge sensing in a nearby qubit-like double quantum dot (DQD) tuned into a multi-electron regime.

+By focusing on the realization and investigation of the ASD gate concept, we aim to establish a foundation for further research into the potential of this sensor design for scalable baseband readout quantum circuits.
+The ASD allows for a trade-off between the expanded footprint of the sensor gate layout, owing to additional gate electrodes, and its boosted signal output.
+Recent investigations into the qubit shuttling architecture have eased the requirements on the former aspect \cite{PRXQuantum.4.020305}, as demonstrated by Seidler et al. \cite{Seidler2021}.